Automated repository testsEstimated reading time: 3 minutes

 docker-compose.test.yml file which

 sut service that lists the tests to be run.
-The
+This file has a structure

 docker-compose.test.yml file should be located in the same directory that